Blur Image Meaning: What It Really Means

 Gaussian blur

-This is the most common blur effect in image editing.
-It creates a smooth, soft look and is often used for general background blur.
+The most common blur effect in image editing.
+It creates a smooth, soft look and is widely used for general background blur.

 Motion blur

-This blur makes it look like something moved quickly.
-It is common in action photography or stylized designs.
+Makes it look like something moved quickly.
+Common in action photography and stylized designs.

 Depth or lens blur

-This type mimics the way a camera lens can keep the subject sharp while the background falls out of focus.
+Mimics the way a camera lens keeps the subject sharp while the background falls out of focus.

 Box blur

-This is a simpler blur method that can look less natural than Gaussian blur, but it is still used in some graphics and processing tasks.
+A simpler blur method that can look less natural than Gaussian blur, but still used in some graphics and processing contexts.

 Why Images Become Blurry